School of Public Health

 This group is working on several projects on Bayesian analysis of high-dimensional genomics and image data.

-- A third project is to develop novel Bayesian cancer classification methods for imaging data from MRI.
+- Develop novel Bayesian cancer classification methods for imaging data from MRI.
 The researchers have developed several Bayesian cancer classification methods for voxel-wise cancer classification based on multi-parametric MRI data of prostate cancer patients.
-These methods account for the regional hetergeneity and spatial correlations present in the imaging data.
+These methods account for the regional heterogeneity and spatial correlations present in the imaging data.
 The researchers are currently developing novel Bayesian methods for detecting lesions using MRI imaging data by modeling nonstationary spatial process.

 Since these projects involve analysis and high-dimensional genomics and imaging data and thus extensive computations, MSI computing resources are essential to ensure that the group can conduct the simulations and data analyses in an efficient way.
 They are developing software (MATLAB or R functions) that implements their methods and that can be parallelized for computing on multiprocessor systems.
 Since the proposed Bayesian methods involve Markov chain Monte Carlo sampling algorithm which collects posterior samples of parameters in the models, this group is also using MSI's high-capacity storage capabilities.